tobiasziegler/dmid-v0/README.md

 ### 0.2.0-alpha

+* Custom templates for all the post formats.
 * Added templates to display attachments, including images.
-* Large images and embedded objects should be scaled to stay within their container on the page.
+* Fluid images and embedded objects, including FitVids.js to resize videos from YouTube, Vimeo, etc.

 ### 0.1.0